 Treating an Infected Root Canal System

-During standard root canal treatment, files and treatment fluids are used to remove the infected tissue and disinfect the root canal system.† But since the root canal system consists of several twists and turns, it can be difficult for a file to successfully reach all of the crevices where the infected tissue and bacteria may hide.2 Thankfully, there are now alternatives to standard RCT available, including the GentleWave® Procedure.
+If you’ve noticed any root canal symptoms, it’s necessary to see your dentist right away.
+In cases where the tooth can be saved, patients should consider standard root canal treatment, which uses a series of files to clean out the root canal.** But since the root canal system consists of many complicated twists and turns, it can be difficult for files to reach all of the crevices where infected tissue and bacteria can hide.2 Thankfully, there is now an alternative to standard root canal treatment—the GentleWave® Procedure.

 Locating a GentleWave Provider

-If you’ve been experiencing the signs of a root canal system infection and have been told that you need a root canal, choose the alternative to standard RCT.
-Use our Provider Locator to find a dentist or endodontist in your area with the GentleWave System.
+If you’ve been experiencing any of the symptoms of a root canal system infection and have been told you need root canal therapy, choose the alternative to standard root canal treatment—the GentleWave Procedure!
+Use our Provider Locator to find a GentleWave Provider in your area!